Insper Institute of Education and Research

 Abstract: We study how banks restructure their operations after M&As and the implications for bank outcomes and credit provision.
 We leverage rich data at the branch level of private Brazilian banks, including labor force characteristics and financial information such as assets, liabilities, revenues, and costs.
 The consolidated conglomerates engage in substantial resources reallocation compared to their private counterparts.
 Acquirer and target branches are restructured on different margins.
 Labor is reallocated towards acquirer branches, which experience an increase in the quality of their loan officers.
 Restructuring increases profitability in both acquirer and target branches, in markets where the event leads to a meaningful increase in market power and in markets where it does not.
 Improvements in lending provision and deposits collection at acquirer branches, and cost reduction in target branches are behind this increase in profitability.
 Our results point out that restructuring is an essential value-creation mechanism of M&As above and beyond concentration gains, and that it reshapes the provision of financial services across the branch network of the new conglomerate.

-We study how the temporary interruption of in-person bank branch services spurs the use of digital payment technologies.
+We investigate how financial technology diffusion is moderated by the presence of brick-and-mortar bank branches.
 Our identification strategy uses services suspensions caused by criminal groups that perform hit-and-run raids exploding branch facilities and rendering them inoperable for a couple of months.
-We show that the shock depletes the cash inventory of branches, but the stock of credit and deposits is unaffected.
-We then document that customers increase their usage of non-cash payments.
-We also investigate a new instant payment technology called Pix that was a remarkable success in terms of adoption.
-After robbery events, the number and volume of Pix transactions and the number of users increase.
-While the number of households using Pix increases both as payers and payees, the number of firms only increases for payees, suggesting that consumers were the ones driving the increase in the use of technology.
-Moreover, we show that there are important local spillovers to non-branch based institutions that can have important competition effects.
-Our results shed light on the determinants of technology adoption and the consequences of the recent transition in the banking industry from a brick-and-mortar branch-based model to an increasingly reliance on digital services.
+We show that the shock depletes the cash inventory of branches, but the stock of credit and deposits remain unaffected.
+We then document that customers increase their usage of non-cash payments after the events.
+We investigate a new instant payment technology called Pix that was a remarkable success in terms of adoption.
+After robbery events, the number and volume of Pix intra-municipality transactions increase, as well as the number of users.
+We also find Pix usage spillover effects that go beyond cash substitution.
+First, the number of Pix transactions and users also increase when either the payer or the payee is in another municipality.
+Second, we show that there are important local spillovers, especially to digital institutions, indicating that cash dependence can be an impediment to the expansion of fintechs.
+Our results shed light on the determinants of technology adoption and the consequences of the recent transition in the banking industry from a physical branch-based model to an increasing reliance on digital services.

 The impact of household debt on labor supply